hristochr/MS_RAG_Hack_2024/README.md

 | `MSSQL_PORT` | 1433 |
 | `MSSQL_DATABASE` | database name to use for storing conversation data|
 | `MSSQL_DRIVER` | ODBC Driver 17 for SQL Server|

+#### Sample questions:

+- Which CNC machining processes do you know and can answer questions about?
+- What are the maximum allowed vibration values during machining aluminum?
+- What is the average spindle speed across all processes?
+- What are the acceptable vibration levels for steel component milling?
+- 1. Help me troubleshoot high coolant temperature during boring of aluminum.
+- 2. I cannot boost the flow and use a chiller.
+What is the next best thing to do?